John A. Knauss Marine Policy Fellowship and Application Information

-The Sea Grant Program receives and administers the overall cooperative agreement of up to $71,500 per student on behalf of each Fellow selected from their program, with the option to add additional funds if allowed by the Host Office with which the selected applicant is placed.
-Of the $71,500 awarded amount, the eligible Sea Grant Program or Project provides:
+The Sea Grant Program receives and administers the overall cooperative agreement of up to $74,000 per student on behalf of each fellow selected from their program, with the option to add additional funds if allowed by the Host Office with which the selected applicant is placed.

-- The remaining $10,000 of the $71,500 award is for office-related travel, only if the Host Office allows.
-Funding for office-related travel is not guaranteed and is entirely up to the Host Office with which the selected applicant is placed.
+- Host offices may choose to provide additional funding for office-related travel up to an amount totaling $15,000 which would bring the entire award up to $74,000.
+Funding for office-related travel is not guaranteed and is entirely up to the Host Office with which the selected applicant is placed;

 - Unallowable Costs: Costs for equipment or supplies (including books) for the student's permanent use, costs for membership to professional societies, and Indirect Costs;